3x3 Minors of Catalecticants: Introduction

 A folklore theorem (see \cites{gruson-peskine,eis-detl,conca}) states that the defining ideal of any secant variety of a rational normal curve is generated by the minors of a generic Hankel matrix, and that apart from trivial restrictions, it doesn't matter which Hankel matrix we choose to take the minors of.
 For example, consider a rational quartic curve $C$ in $\bb{P}^4$, the image of the embedding

 If we let $z_0,\cdots,z_4$ denote the coordinate functions on $\bb{P}^4$, then the relevant Hankel matrices are

 The ideals of $2\times 2$ minors of the two matrices coincide and generate the ideal of $C$, while the determinant of the second one cuts out the cubic $3$-fold which is the union of the lines secant to $C$.
-The union of the higher dimensional planes secant to $C$ covers the whole ambient space $\bb{P}^4$, which can be explained by the fact that the above matrices don't have minors of size larger than three.
+The union of the higher dimensional planes secant to $C$ covers the whole ambient space $\bb{P}^4$, which corresponds to the fact that the above matrices don't have minors of size larger than three.

 Unlike the case of $\bb{P}^1$ which is completely understood, we do not know in general the equations of the secant varieties of Veronese embeddings of higher dimensional projective spaces.
 Minors of catalecticant matrices (which are generalized versions of Hankel matrices, see Section \ref{subcatvar} for definitions) provide some equations for these secant varieties, but turn out not to be sufficient in many cases.